Bikeman868/OwinFramework/readme.md

 complicated because there are multiple splits in the OWIN pipeline as well as a join.
 There are also several implementations of the authentication functionallity that have to be named to distinguish them.
+Just for good measure I threw in a couple of different configuration mechanisms.
 This is about as complicated a scenario as I can envisage at this point.

 This very complex configuration might look like this:

 ```
     public static Configuration(IAppBuilder app)
     {
-      var dependencyTreeFactory = new DependencyTreeFactory();
+      var builder = new Builder();
-      var builder = new Builder(dependencyTreeFactory);
+      var urchin = new UrchinConfiguration();
-      var configuration = new UrchinConfiguration();
+      var webConfig = new WebConfigConfiguration();

       builder.Register(new FormsAuthentication())
           .As("FormsAuthentication")
-          .ConfigureWith(configuration, "/owin/auth/forms")
+          .ConfigureWith(webConfig, "/owin/auth/forms")
           .RunAfter<IRoute>("SecureUI");

       builder.Register(new CertificateAuthentication())
           .As("CertificateAuthentication")
-          .ConfigureWith(configuration, "/owin/auth/cert")
+          .ConfigureWith(urchin, "/owin/auth/cert")
           .RunAfter<IRoute>("API");

       builder.Register(new InProcessSession())